karabas94/advance_homework_6/README.md

   * created views hypotenuse and index
   * created forms
   * created templates hypotenuse and index
+  * created models with user
+  * created modelform for this user
+  * created views and templates for POST form
 --------
 _Project used django, sqlparse and asgiref library_